 Entity icons can be saved from uploaded files, existing local files, or existing ElggFile objects.
-These methods save all sizes of icons defined in the system.
+These methods save the master size of the icon defined in the system.
+The other defined sizes will be generated when requested.

 The following sizes exist by default: